thinhkhang97/lumidaily/docs/PRD.md

 ### What is Lumidaily?

-Lumidaily is a mindful productivity planner that combines:
+Lumidaily is a calming productivity planner that combines:

 - **Pomodoro Timer Sessions** with customizable durations
 - **Daily Task Planning** with session-based tracking
-- **Mindfulness Features** including gratitude journaling
+- **YouTube Music Integration** for focus enhancement
 - **Progress Analytics** with streak tracking and insights
 - **Handwritten Aesthetic** that reduces digital fatigue